 - Try practising with a ZuluTrade demo account first.
 This will give you an idea as to how other experienced signal providers trade and communicate with their followers.

-Forums and blogs are quick to highlight that there are a number of attractive additional features you get with ZuluTrade.
+Forums and blogs are quick to highlight that there are several attractive additional features you get with ZuluTrade.
 These include:

 - Pip calculator

 - Profit calculator